 - Prove eligibility either through standardized test scores (SAT or ACT) or through the Assessment Test taken here at MCC.

 - Meet with an admissions officer for approval to register.

-- High school students must register in person after meeting with an admissions officer.
+- High school students can only register after meeting with an admissions officer.

 - Students may take up to 8 credits per semester.